remo-help/bag-of-character-embedding/evaluation.md

 ```
 ## Why cosine similarity is no good for character level embeddings

 With word embeddings, we can test our vectors by checking how similar two word vectors are through cosine similarities.
-This can help us to evaluate our vectos.
+This can help us to evaluate our vectors.
 For example, our vector for "giraffe" should be closer to the vector for "lion" than it should be to the vector for "Antarctica".
 If semantically distant words have high cosine similarity in our vectors, then we have a problem.

 Since we assume that word-embeddings carry some information about the distribution and semantics of words, we can leverage the semantics to test how "accurate" our vector representations are.
 Semantically close words should be close in the vector space.